fere-ai/fere-docs/docs/api/api-introduction.md

 # The most reliable & comprehensive web3 AI API.

-Started in 2024, FereAI is leading in AI x Web3 space.
+Started in 2024, FereAI is leading in Autonomous AI x Web3 space.
 Our AI Agents have the most up to date data across CEX, DEX, Social Platforms, NFTs, DeFi, News and more.

-FereAI offers the most advanced AI Agents for your daily crypro research and alpha discovery through our RESTful and Websocket JSON endpoints.
+FereAI offers the most advanced Autonomous AI Agents for your daily crypro research, alpha discovery and trade through our RESTful and Websocket JSON endpoints.

+Our Agents are broadly in two categories:

+1. Research and Dicovery
+2. Trade Agents

+## Research and Discovery

 Here are some of the common use cases for clients who use FereAI's Agentic APIs: